 PA-RISC Operating Systems History

-Unix: HP-UX and others
+Unix: HP-UX

 Unix was the standard operating system choice for PA-RISC computer and the main target for PA-RISC while developing it.
 HP 9000 were dedicated Unix servers and then workstations.
 Most operating systems for PA-RISC were either Unix implementations or variants of it.